TERMS AND CONDITIONS

 “We” “us” or “our” when used in these terms refers to AUGA TECHNOLOGIES LIMITED (company number 05885409) whose registered office is at Ashcombe Court, Woolsack Way, Godalming, England, GU7 1LQ and “you” or “your” refers to anyone who enters into a subscription for the Service whether by placing an order via the Site or agreeing in writing with us to acquire the Service.
 All orders for the Service whether placed through the Site or agreed in writing with us will incorporate these terms.

 The terms on which you can subscribe to the Service are set out below.
+They apply to the exclusion of any other terms that the Client seeks to impose or incorporate, or which are implied by law, trade custom, practice or course of dealing.
 Please note that these terms apply only to businesses.
 If you are not representing a business, you are not entitled to subscribe for the Service.
 Anyone who does agree to these terms will be treated as doing so in the course of a business.

 These terms are changed and updated from time to time and you are advised to check them periodically.
 The date at the top of these terms is the date of the current version.
 The version applying to any order placed by you either through the Site or agreed in writing is the version current at the date you placed the order.